Pink-spotted hawkmoth -- (Agrius cingulata) WO

 be common.
 Larval hosts are ash, lilac, privet, cherry, and quaking aspen.

-This species is officially reported in Suffolk.
+This species is not officially reported in Richmond.
 We have them

 on P.E.I., but I do not see them nearly as frequently